What To Know As Boeing Executives Testify Before Congress

 Boeing's 737 Max jet is at the center of two international crashes that left 346 people dead in just five months over the past year.
 Boeing CEO Dennis Muilenburg and John Hamilton, company vice president and chief engineer, are expected to testify before the House Committee on Transportation and Infrastructure on Wednesday.
 The aircraft has been grounded since March, and this week's hearings are focused on aviation safety concerns and the status of the aircraft.

 On Tuesday, the Senate Commerce, Science and Transportation Committee explored issues regarding the design, development, certification and operation of the 737 Max.
-Muilenburg and Hamilton testified along with Robert Sumwalt, chairman of the National Transportation Safety Board and Christopher Hart, chairman of the Joint Authorities Technical Review.
-Tuesday marked one year since Indonesian Lion Air jet crashed into the Java Sea minutes after takeoff, killing all 189 people on board.
+Muilenburg and Hamilton testified along with Robert Sumwalt, chairman of the National Transportation Safety Board, and Christopher Hart, chairman of the Joint Authorities Technical Review.
+Tuesday marked one year since an Indonesian Lion Air jet crashed into the Java Sea minutes after takeoff, killing all 189 people on board.
 Another 157 people were killed when an Ethiopian Airlines flight from Addis Ababa to Nairobi crashed in a remote part of Ethiopia on March 10.

 "On behalf of myself and the Boeing company, we are sorry, deeply and truly sorry," Muilenburg said in his opening statement to the committee.
 "As a husband and father myself, I'm heartbroken by your losses.
 I think about you and your loved ones every day, and I know our entire Boeing team does as well.
 I know that probably doesn't offer much comfort and healing at this point, but I want you to know that we carry those memories with us every day.
 And every day that drives us to improve the safety of our airplanes and our industry. "